Meditations During Egypt's Revolution

 On July 18 to family and friends: “I’ve been incredibly impressed with how so many Egyptians have responded to the unrest of the past few weeks.
 I feel like it would have been easy for the country to have totally collapsed into civil violence at this stage, and there’ve been a number of opportunities for the situation to get worse quickly.
 Yet it hasn’t, not yet, anyway.”

-(Julie Friend, associate director for international safety and security at Northwestern, has kept in touch with Garrett during the unrest.
+NOTE: Julie Friend, associate director for international safety and security at Northwestern, has kept in touch with Garrett during the unrest.
 She is interested both in the safety of Garrett, a Northwestern alumnus, and, in general, the current safety of Cairo’s streets.
 Northwestern, however, does not have a relationship with the school where Garrett works.
 The University does have an affiliation with the American University in Cairo.
-Northwestern students are not enrolled in the program this summer, and this fall Northwestern has suspended study in the American University program because of safety concerns.)
+Northwestern students are not enrolled in the program this summer, and this fall Northwestern has suspended study in the American University program because of safety concerns.

 See below more excerpts from Garrett’s day-by-day email correspondence on the evolution of a revolution.